szorfein/paranoid-ninja/README.md

 Will randomize the MAC address (`-m`), the ip address (`-i`), apply a transparent proxy (`-p`), change the hostname (`-H`), and change the time zone (`-t`).

 All command need `-c /etc/paranoid-ninja/paranoid.conf` except with `-s|--status`.

-**Update your timezone by looking your ip address**:  (need a working connection)

-    # paranoid-ninja -t -c /etc/paranoid-ninja/paranoid.conf